rwsite/updatepulse-server/integration/docs/misc.md

 ```

 **Description**
-Filter the value of the nonce before it is created ; if `$nonce_value` is truthy, the value is used as nonce and the default generation algorithm is bypassed ; developers must respect the `$return_type`.
+Filter the value of the nonce before it is created; if `$nonce_value` is truthy, the value is used as nonce and the default generation algorithm is bypassed; developers must respect the `$return_type`.

 **Parameters**
 `$nonce_value`